openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 ### Service

 Group name: `service`

 All channels read-only.
-Service and Warning Information for vehicle
+Service and warning information for vehicle.
-States and Controls are depending on your vehicle capabilities.
+States and controls are depending on your vehicle capabilities.

 | Channel             | Type                 |  Description                    | bev | hybrid | combustion |
 |---------------------|----------------------|---------------------------------|-----|--------|------------|